 why you may not want to get married

-divorce formalities require a lawyer by law, and eventually an equally expensive translator if the other person does not speak the local language. it also costs time and effort to set up and coordinate appointments between multiple people, especially when a translator has to be present.
-200 euro for a translator for a 30 minute court session is not unusual. and there might need to be multiple such sessions. there is no really cheap divorce. the lawyer and court bills quickly go into the thousands, but the minimum is perhaps about 1000 euro for the simplest possible cases (shared lawyer, no translator, agreement on everything, court fees). and if you dont have the money, it becomes more difficult. tax benefits through marriage may be discontinued in the years of separation, even when having to fully support the other person
+divorce formalities require a lawyer by law, and eventually an equally expensive translator if the other person does not speak the local language. it also costs time and effort to set up and coordinate appointments between multiple people, especially when a translator has to be present. €200 for a translator for a 30 minute court session is not unusual, and that doesnt include the additional cost of a lawyer. and there might need to be multiple of such sessions. there is no really cheap divorce. the lawyer and court bills quickly go into the thousands, but the minimum is perhaps about €1000 for the simplest possible cases (shared lawyer, no translator, agreement on everything, court fees). if you dont have the money, it is generally more difficult. tax benefits through marriage may be discontinued in the years of separation, even when still having to fully support the other person

-some communities tend to deflect or strongly discourage criticism of marriage, even though it is an important decision with potentially severe consequences that needs serious consideration of the facts. there is an expectation in communities, sometimes peer pressure from family and friends, for people to marry, and a widespread opinion that it is a venerable thing to do. because communities can be consistently dismissive of criticism, possibly unwanted effects are less commonly known and visible, so far even, that one might get the impression that it is legally not a big deal. this way it seems less potentially harmful than it actually is and a mistake becomes easier to make for anyone that has not got the memo or goes to a lawyer and thoroughly informs themselves before marrying. the right answer to the question "do you want to marry me?" would be "i have to consult with my lawyer first"
+some communities tend to deflect or strongly discourage criticism of marriage, even though it is an important decision with potentially severe consequences that needs serious consideration of the facts. there is an expectation in communities, sometimes peer pressure from family and friends, for people to marry, and a widespread opinion that it is per se a venerable thing to do. because communities can be consistently dismissive of criticism, possibly unwanted effects are less commonly known and visible, so far even, that one might get the impression that it is legally not a big deal. this way it seems less potentially harmful than it actually is and a mistake becomes easier to make for anyone that has not got the memo or goes to a lawyer and thoroughly informs themselves before marrying. the right answer to the question "will you marry me?" would be "i have to consult with my lawyer first"

 the book "fire your wife" by jon hertzog